signalapp/ringrtc/BUILDING.md

 ### iOS

-To build frameworks suitable for including in an Xcode project, run:
+To build libraries suitable for including in an Xcode project, run:

     make ios

 This will produce release builds for all architectures.

-When the build is complete, the frameworks will be available here:
+When the build is complete, the libraries will be available here:

-    out/SignalRingRTC.framework
-    out/WebRTC.framework

-Dynamic symbol files are also available in the `out/` directory for each framework.
+    out/WebRTC.xcframework
+    out/libringrtc/ringrtc.h
+    out/libringrtc/*/libringrtc.a

+The Swift sources in src/ios/SignalRingRTC can then be used to build a framework that links the appropriate libringrtc.a for each architecture.

 ### Electron